xdinav/BDS-3-PPP-B2b_IMU_LiDAR/README.md

 ![platform](https://github.com/user-attachments/assets/a228e7d6-6155-4985-8975-dd9e97001eab)

 The observation environments in the campus and park are shown in the following two figure.
-The download website is

 ![campus](https://github.com/user-attachments/assets/d0b8820e-3cd2-48da-a535-c0e0e0027bc9)

 ![park](https://github.com/user-attachments/assets/69cd32d0-2b0e-479a-8093-a56b489bf385)

+And to arouse the interest of potential readers, the two experimental datasets in the campus and park are shared in the Download.txt, and this document gives a download link of Baidu.com